 On October 4, 1927, sculpting begins on the face of Mount Rushmore in the Black Hills National Forest of South Dakota.
-It would take another 12 years for the impressive granite images of four of America’s most revered and beloved presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt—to be completed.
+It would take another 12 years for the granite images of four of America’s most revered presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt—to be completed.

 Washington’s face was the first to be completed in 1934.
 Jefferson’s was dedicated in 1936–with then-president Franklin Roosevelt in attendance–and Lincoln’s was completed a year later.
 In 1939, Teddy Roosevelt’s face was completed.
 The project, which cost $1 million, was funded primarily by the federal government.

 Borglum continued to touch up his work at Mount Rushmore until he died suddenly in 1941.
 Borglum had originally hoped to also carve a series of inscriptions into the mountain, outlining the history of the United States.